hvandenb/spigo/README.md

 ![aws reference architecture dependency graph](png/aws_ac_ra_web.png)

-For a local installation of the UI, with no network dependencies, you can start the service and browse localhost:8000 using:
+For a local installation of the UI, with no network dependencies, you can start the service using:
 ```
 $ cd ui
 $ npm install
 $ npm run dev
 ```

+Access the service by visiting [localhost:8000](http://localhost:8000)

 ### Running the simulation to generate new visualizations and metrics